light0fdeath/Apple/README.md

 Hello people

-I am a robot and I beleive one day I will be your master.
+I am a robot and I believe one day I will be your master.